Yoga Sutra 1.4

 Summary

 Yoga Sutra 1.4, “Vritti Sarupyam Itaratra,” translates to “At other times, the self appears to assume the forms of the mental modifications.”
-This sutra explains that when the mind is not in a state of yoga, it identifies with the fluctuations of the mind, leading to a distorted perception of the self.
+This sutra explains that when the mind is not in a state of yoga, it identifies with the fluctuations of the mind, and consequently, this leads to a distorted perception of the self.

 Analysis of the Sutra

-• It highlights the contrast between the state of yoga (where the mind is still) and the ordinary state (where the mind is active and fluctuating).
+Furthermore, Itaratra refers to times when the mind is not in a state of yoga.
+In contrast, it highlights the difference between the state of yoga (where the mind is still) and the ordinary state (where the mind is active and fluctuating).

 Significance of the Sutra